-To those ends, the inaugural efforts will 1) promote use of seat belts, a proven method of reducing fatalities, through specific enforcement; 2) put rumble strips in areas that are known to be hazardous sites of veering off; 3) enhance safety of commercial vehicles to reduce truck accidents; and 4) initiate educational campaigns to promote safe driving.
+To those ends, the inaugural efforts will 1) promote the use of seat belts, a proven method of reducing fatalities, through specific enforcement; 2) put rumble strips in areas that are known to be hazardous sites of veering off; 3) enhance the safety of commercial vehicles to reduce truck accidents; and 4) initiate educational campaigns to promote safe driving.

 Longer term, the campaign will target the use of innovative technology, such as vehicles with self-driving capability, improved infrastructure and roadway design, safety behaviors, and enforcement of speed limits.
 The coalition hopes that technology developed for self-driving cars can be incorporated into all vehicles to reduce human error.

 The consortium plans to generously fund organizations that create programs that save lives as part of the Road to Zero initiatives.
 It will be sponsoring $1 million in grant money every year over the next three years.

 The programs will also target the risks that are the root cause of many highway vehicle accidents.
 The program plans to research new evidence-based strategies and systematic approaches that will make the risks a thing of the past.

 The news of the formation of Road to Zero occurred shortly after the NHTSA had announced the first half 2016 statistics on traffic fatalities.
 Fatal traffic accidents occurred 10.4% more frequently in the period than in the first half of 2015.
 Last year’s first half, it should be noted, also saw a year-over-year increase, and registered the highest number of traffic deaths since 1996.